SouadAli10/qa-assignment/docs/testing-report.md

 For completed when a user hovers the grey color does not highlight the entire word.

+### Form input caching
+Severity: Medium

+Finding: If a todo form is filled and saved if we click add todo again we get the information of the old todo prefilled

 ### Vite Configuration
 Issue: Encountered build problems with Vite configuration